 The maximum time an idle instance can be kept running

 The maximum time, in seconds, that an instance will continue to be active before pool shrinking occurs.
-Any instances above the minimum number of instances that have not been used will be shut down once the idle maximum time value has elapsed.
+Any instances above the minimum number of instances that have not been used is shut down once the idle maximum time value has elapsed.

 Geoprocessing services only run in high isolation, unlike some other service types that can run in either low or high isolation.